Baobab-Prince/Baobab-Prince/README.md

 - 🔭 I’m currently working on additions to my portfolio.
 - 🌱 I’m currently learning 3D Library (Three.js).
-- 🛠 I’m looking to collaborate on Hacktoberfest 2021🙂.
+- 🛠 I’m looking to collaborate on upcoming Hackathons.
 - 🤔 I’m looking for help with Three.js (3D Library)
 - 💬 Ask me about anything tech related.
 - 📫 How to reach me: Twitter - @BaobabPrince